 Chat With a Mormon Online

 I like to sing and create things, read good literature, travel and explore.
 I love the outdoors and taking pictures of God's beautiful creations.
-My favorite thing to do is spend time with my family, watching my children become better friends and working alongside my husband--my best friend.
+My favorite thing to do is spend time with my family, watching my children and grand-children progress, and working alongside my husband--my best friend.

 I haven't always been a Mormon, but I've always known I have a Heavenly Father.
 I had lots of questions about my relationship with Him and with Jesus Christ, but I could never find the answers.
 When my father invited the missionaries to teach our family, I was at first skeptical.
 Eventually, they got my attention because what they taught made sense to me and began to shed light on gospel principles I had never before understood.
 I was grateful for the teachings of continued revelation, obedience to Heavenly Father's commandments, and a church organization the same as that which Jesus Christ established when He lived upon the earth.
 The more I learned, the more I felt a calming peace and realized that my prayers and my questions were being answered.
 I was baptized as a college student 30 years ago.
 I am still a member of the church because I know the joy of being a member of Jesus Christ's restored church!